2310 Criteria for Immediate or Expedited Responses to Service Requests

 *Note: Medicaid Buy-In benefits provide categorical eligibility only for the following programs:

-• all Long Term Services and Supports Title XX programs,
+• All Long-Term Services and Supports Title XX programs

-• Day Activity and Health Services Title XIX,
+• Day Activity and Health Services Title XIX

-• Primary Home Care, and
+• Primary Home Care

-• Texas Home Living waiver program.
+• Texas Home Living waiver program

-See Section 7110, TIERS Inquiries, for complete information on how existing coverage affects eligibility for CCSE services.
+Review Section 7110, TIERS Inquiries, for complete information on how existing coverage affects eligibility for CCSE services.

 2341.3.1 Effect of QI Benefits on Eligibility for Community Care Services